Saachi-code/network-traffic-classification/README.md

 source .venv/bin/activate
 pip install -r requirements.txt

+📺 Demo

+See video/PACKET_CLASSIFICATION_2.mp4.

+⸻

+⚠️ Notes
+	•	Packet capture may require admin/root privileges.
+	•	If you see missing-module errors, add them to requirements.txt and re-install.

+⸻

 📚 Citation

-If you reference this work, please cite:
+If you reference this project, please cite:

-Jaiswal, S. et al., An Efficient Traffic Monitoring and Identification Based on Categorization in Internet Access, B.Tech Final Project, TKR College of Engineering & Technology, 2022.
+Jaiswal, S. An Efficient Traffic Monitoring and Identification Based on Categorization in Internet Access.
+B.Tech Final Project, TKR College of Engineering & Technology, 2022.